 Two-Plane Version: Sagittal + Frontal (Intermediate)

 Add the lateral reach after the forward shift, but leave out the rotation.
-This is a natural progression because the lateral reach doesn't require thoracic mobility — it primarily challenges the lateral hip and oblique flexibility.
+This is a natural progression because the lateral reach doesn't require thoracic mobility.
+It primarily challenges the lateral hip and oblique flexibility.
 Hold each plane for 15-20 seconds.
 This version works well as a warm-up stretch before lower body training.

 Full Triplanar with Sustained Holds (Advanced)